schaerfo/dtakt-fahrplan/README.md

 Since the file `motis/empty.osm.pbf` is an excerpt from OpenStreetMap, a different license applies to this file than the rest of the project.

-**Note:** Other licences may apply to artifacs that are downloaded or created in the build process.
+**Note:** Other licenses may apply to artifacts that are downloaded or created in the build process.

 ### motis/empty.osm.pbf
 [© OpenStreetMap contributors](https://www.openstreetmap.org/copyright)